Formal moduli problems with cohomological constraints: Lurie-Pridham's equivalence with cohomological constraints

 \end{coro}

 \begin{proof} This is just an application of Theorem \ref{t5.1} and what we have done so far.
-Given a jumping coherent sheaf $\mathscr{F}$, by Proposition \ref{p4.3}, formal moduli problems with cohomological constraints associated to the pair $(X, \mathscr{F})$ are uniquely determined up to equivalences.
-Moreover, for the sake of the equivalence in Theorem \ref{t5.1}, each jumping coherent sheaf $\mathscr{F}$ corresponds also to a jumping $\mathfrak{g}_*$-module $V_*$ whose underlying chain complex can be taken to be the stalk of $\mathscr{F}$ at the base point of the given formal moduli problem $X$.
+Given a good coherent sheaf $\mathscr{F}$, by Proposition \ref{p4.3}, formal moduli problems with cohomological constraints associated to the pair $(X, \mathscr{F})$ are uniquely determined up to equivalences.
+Moreover, for the sake of the equivalence in Theorem \ref{t5.1}, each good coherent sheaf $\mathscr{F}$ corresponds also to a good $\mathfrak{g}_*$-module $V_*$ whose underlying chain complex can be taken to be the stalk of $\mathscr{F}$ at the base point of the given formal moduli problem $X$.
 Applying the sheafification to this $\mathfrak{g}_*$-module $V_*$, we obtain a sheaf $\mathscr{F}^{V*}$ which is equivalent to $\mathscr{F}$.
 The commutativity of the diagram follows directly from Remark \ref{r4.5}.
-This finishes the verification. \end{proof}
+This finishes the verification. \end{proof} \begin{remark} We have shown that deformation problems with cohomology constraints can be naturally treated in the $\infty$-setting.
+At the same time, many situations are already effectively handled by identifying the associated $(\mathrm{dgLa}, \text{module})$ pair and working with the classical Maurer--Cartan equations (cf. \cite{1}).
+Furthermore, a more flexible framework in terms of $L_{\infty}$-pairs has been developed in \cite{BR18} together with a short guide to applications given in \cite{BD25}, which provides additional advantages, as illustrated by the examples therein (see also \cite{Bud25}).\end{remark}